Political Geography

 Profile

-I am a political geographer studying conflict transformation, peacebuilding, and the politics of international development.
+I am a political geographer studying conflict, peacebuilding, and the politics of international development in Myanmar and its borderlands.
 My work takes a grounded, qualitative approach to three themes:

 Selected Publications